 - Sugar.
 I used granulated.
 If you want to use caster sugar I would recommend reducing it to around 1/4 a cup instead

-- 2 medium sized Eggs.
+- 2 medium or large sized eggs.

 Step by Step Easy English Scone Recipe.